Engineering Note

 Introduction

 Designing APIs that scale is not just about handling more traffic.
-It is about creating predictable, efficient, and maintainable interfaces that can evolve without breaking clients.
+It is about creating predictable, efficient, and maintainable interfaces that can evolve without breaking the clients that depend on them.

-Many APIs work well during development but start failing under real-world usage due to poor design decisions around data flow, response size, and consistency.
+Many APIs work well during development but start creating problems under real-world usage because of poor decisions around response size, pagination, consistency, caching, and frontend-backend contracts.

 The Problem

 A common mistake is exposing database structure directly through APIs.
-This creates tight coupling between backend and frontend.
+This creates tight coupling between the backend and frontend, making future changes harder and increasing the amount of unnecessary data transferred.

 GET /users

-Returning full user objects without filtering leads to large payloads and unnecessary data transfer.
+Returning full user objects without filtering or pagination leads to large payloads, slower screens, and unnecessary data exposure.

 • No pagination for large datasets